elizabethbo02/Lovech-Website/README.md

 The website is an informative one designed to showcase the beauty and attractions of the city of Lovech, Bulgaria.
 It provides visitors with information about the city's history, must-see attractions, best times to visit, and more.

+The UI and the code are of my first whole websites build from scratch.

 # Folder Structure

 - **images**: Contains all image files used on the website.